retypeapp/retype/components/backlinks.md

   title: "See also"
   maxResults: 5
 ---
+# Sample page

+This is a sample page.
 ```

 ---

 ## Behavior

-The backlinks component only renders when:
+The backlinks component will only render when:

 1. The backlinks feature is enabled (project or page level)
 2. Other pages in your project link to the current page
 3. A valid Retype [Pro](/pro/pro.md) license is active

-If no pages link to the current page, the backlinks component will not render, even when the `[!backlinks]` component is manually placed.
+If there are no pages linking to the current page, the backlinks component will not render, even when the `[!backlinks]` component is manually placed.